benjamindraper1996/CI_PP1_MyRigs/README.md

 13. As the company owner, I want users to find information about the products available from the company.
 14. As the company owner, I want users to get to know the website.
 15. As the company owner, I want the users to be able to contact us easily.
+16. As the company owner, I want the website to act in a responsive manner on all devices.
+17. As the company owner, I dont want users to get redirected to a custom 404 error page if they type in a wrong link into thier browser.

 ## Design